How to care for your cannabis seedling

 The growing process has four key stages: the seed germination stage, the seedling stage, the vegetative stage, and the flowering stage.
 Once the cannabis seeds germinate and are placed into their growing medium (like a potting mix), they start to root into the soil as the stem grows upward, sprouting two cotyledon leaves, which help the plant absorb light and continue to grow.

-The seedling stage is an incredibly important part of the growing process; because the cannabis plant is still young and fragile, proper care is essential if you want to lay the foundation for a healthy mature plant.
+This stage—moving from germinated cannabis seeds to plants with the maximum number of ridged edges per leaf—is the seedling stage.
+It's an incredibly important part of the growing process.
+Since the cannabis plant is still young and fragile, proper care is essential to lay the foundation for a healthy mature plant.

 Choose the right container